How to Get a Company Seal: Everything You Need to Know

 Additionally, the state no longer requires that stock certificates accompany the stocks.
 Stock certificates are still sometimes used as evidence of stock ownership, instead of an official title.
 They are also used to display authenticity.

 If you need help with how to get a company seal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.